Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Motivation

 Figure \ref{fig:chunking_hashing_time_motivation} shows that fingerprinting and data chunking take nearly equal time with traditional collision-resistant hashing algorithms, such as SHA1 \cite{sha1} and SHA-256 \cite{sha256_512}.
 Fingerprinting takes longer than data chunking with other algorithms, such as MD5 \cite{md5} and SHA-512 \cite{sha256_512}.
 This indicates that both phases used to be the performance bottlenecks in deduplication, aligning with previous literature \cite{dedup_intro}.

-However, recent research \cite{tunable_encrypted_dedup, scalable_incremental_checkpt} has introduced faster hashing algorithms such as MurmurHash3 \cite{appleby2008murmurhash} and xxHash3 \cite{xxhashWebsite}.
+However, recent research has introduced faster hashing algorithms such as MurmurHash3 \cite{appleby2008murmurhash} and xxHash3 \cite{xxhashWebsite} \newtext{that generate 128-bit digests equivalent to MD5 \cite{appleby2016smhasher}}. \newtext{These hashing algorithms are being used for fingerprinting \cite{scalable_incremental_checkpt} or as weak fingerprints followed by a byte-by-byte comparison \cite{xxhash_weak_ssd}}.
 Figure \ref{fig:chunking_hashing_time_motivation} shows that fingerprinting takes significantly lower time than chunking with these new hashing algorithms, as they are $10\times-15\times$ faster than their counterparts on CPUs.
 Using GPUs can further accelerate fingerprinting speeds by up to $53\times$ \cite{gpu_dedup, storegpu}.
-Note that the choice of fingerprinting algorithm does not affect deduplication space savings, as MurmurHash3 and xxHash3 have similar collision resistance properties to other algorithms \cite{appleby2016smhasher}.

-Thus, as a result of its computationally intensive nature and position on the critical path, \textit{data chunking is the main performance bottleneck in the deduplication pipeline and needs further optimization.}
+Thus, as a result of its computationally intensive nature and position on the critical path, \textit{data chunking is \newtext{a prime target for acceleration.}}